 It also needs to solve the Hadoop vs. HANA challenge.
-SAP must have in-house, native and supported access to big data applications that run not only in memory but also on [hard disk drives], where the bulk of business-relevant data is.
+SAP must have in-house, native and supported access to big data applications that run not only in but also on [hard disk drives], where the bulk of business-relevant data is.

 Josh GreenbaumPrincipal, Enterprise Applications Consulting

 One of the big issues that SAP has to settle in 2018 and really put to rest is the problem of SAP indirect access licensing.
 That came up at the end of the year in so many conversations with customers, many of whom were saying that they don't really trust what's in their contracts anymore.
 They don't know if they can go back to the board for more SAP money considering there's this potential indirect licensing fiasco looming over them.
 So, that's something that SAP should deal with.

 It's a leadership moment for SAP.
 I think they should also see that this is something that's endemic to the entire industry, so it's happening across the board and is not just an SAP issue.
 SAP could actually turn this into a real leadership moment if they chose to, and I think they should.

 The diversity of SAP product offerings makes it hard for customers and channel partners to have a clear idea about the SAP product portfolio.
 Key ERP products designed for the SMB customer -- SAP Business ByDesign, SAP Business One and S/4HANA for SAP Business All-in-One -- are a natural starting point.
 But SAP has other resources that have special appeal to firms that have grown to midsize -- Concur, Hybris, BusinessObjects, SuccessFactors, Ariba -- and providing a series of natural deployment paths with a strong vertical orientation is what SMB customers will be looking for.